Wide Reads

 — Zarathustra

-Context: He's pushing away unexpected joy because he believes he needs to face something difficult
+Context: He pushes away unexpected joy because he believes he must face hardship for his final growth

 This shows his complex relationship with comfort and growth.
 He believes that facing his deepest fears requires discomfort, and happiness might make him too content to do the hard work of self-examination.